 Dr Inamori’s lecture, titled ‘From a Society of Greed to a Society of Altruism’ and presented at the Blavatnik School of Government, was introduced by Professor Louise Richardson, vice chancellor of the University of Oxford.

 “For millions of years, we have been passive beings on the Earth,” said Dr Inamori, who gave an enlightening account of how humans have moved from living in the constraints of the natural world, to a race of cultivators who have upset the earth’s cycle of materials and energy.

 Through innovation and evolution, humans freed themselves from the shackles of nature, using natural resources for their own benefit through intelligence and will.
 This move has, over many years, had a damaging effect on the natural world, Dr Inamori lectured.

 He spoke of how now, particularly with a population explosion continuing, there is a need for society to move towards a more altruistic existence.
 There are limits of what we can take from the Earth, and this could be used up within a few decades.

 “There is a problem of human attitude.
 I believe that the most important thing living in a modern capitalist society is to have a correct set of ethics and strong moral code,” he said.

 To view and listen to Dr Inamori’s full opening lecture at Oxford University’s Blavatnik School of Government – click here.

 About KYOCERA Document Solutions Cape Town

-Since 1992 KYOCERA Document Solutions Cape Town has helped small, medium and large businesses attain optimal printing efficiencies with industry-leading service delivery.
-As the leading Premier Partner of KYOCERA Document Solutions South Africa, we have attained the highest standards of marketing, installation and supporting of its solutions.
-KYOCERA Document Solutions Cape Town, in line with KYOCERA Document Solutions South Africa is fully BEE compliant.
+Since 1992 KYOCERA Document Solutions Cape Town has helped small, medium and large businesses attain optimal document efficiencies with industry-leading service delivery.
+As a leading partner of KYOCERA Document Solutions South Africa, we have attained the highest standards of marketing, installation and support of its products and solutions.